 Commercialisation / commodification

-The widespread neo-liberal argument that everything can be bought and sold, and that the freedom to dispose of one’s body takes precedence over respect for the person.
+The widespread neoliberal argument that everything can be bought and sold, and that the freedom to dispose of one’s own body takes precedence over respect for the person.
 Ultimately it reduces the freedom of certain women to the benefit of third parties.
 These commercial transactions undermine the integrity and dignity of the individual, who is treated as an object.
 The marketing of women’s and girls’ bodies affects all women who may one day be marketed themselves.
-A transaction in which a person’s body is used as a commodity or service directly affects all of humanity.
+A transaction in which a person’s body is used as a commodity or service directly affects the whole of humanity.

 Who benefit from this?

 In both these systems, the majority of beneficiaries are men.
-In surrogacy, demand is largely based on the requirement of a genetic sperm link between the unborn child and one of the clients.
+In surrogacy, demand is largely based on the requirement of a genetic sperm link between the unborn child and one of the clients (so called intended parents).
 This requirement is questionable in different ways.
 The genetic link through the sperm is considered fundamental, while the genetic link through the egg is ignored and completely invisible, as is the surrogate mother.
-Thus reviving the patriarchal myth according to which the sperm become the child and the woman is merely a vessel.
-This demand also reflects the preoccupation of the patriarchal lineage and the “blood bond”, notions that have led, and continue to lead to the hierarchisation of our societies into casts.
+This reviving the patriarchal myth that the sperm becomes the child and that the woman is merely a vessel.
+This demand also reflects the preoccupation with patriarchal lineage and the “blood bond”, notions that have led, and continue to lead to the hierarchisation of our societies into casts.

 Vulnerability

 Social and economic vulnerability is a prime recruiting ground for surrogacy and prostitution.
 The women exploited are never in a secure social and economic position.
-In the case of surrogacy, the economic asymmetry between clients and surrogates is blatant.
-The money received is often used to meet the needs of the surrogate mother’s family, her children’s housing and education, very rarely for her own needs.
-What is more, it does not really enable her to overcome her situation.
+In the case of surrogacy, the economic asymmetry between clients and surrogates is striking.
+The money received is often used to meet the needs of the surrogate mother’s family, her children’s housing and education, and very rarely for her own needs.
+It does not really enable her to overcome her situation.

 Trafficking and mafia networks